rebus-org/Freakout/README.md

 ## Until now, I have only seen outboxes built into messaging libraries - why now a separate library?

 Why?
-Because "outbox" is closer to your chosen type of persistence (SQL Server, Postgres, etc.) than to anything else.
+Because the "outbox" is closer to your chosen type of persistence (SQL Server, Postgres, etc.) than to anything else, and it can do much more than sending messages.

 ## Which types of persistence does it support?